 Magnesium is also lost through sweat, so athletes training hard in hot and humid environments might further increase demands.

 Magnesium regulates the contractile ability of the heart muscle.
 It is concentrated 18 times greater in the heart muscle than in the bloodstream.
 A decreased magnesium level in the heart muscle may predispose a person to coronary spasms.
-Magnesium also has a relaxing effect on smooth muscle.
-It may be helpful in relaxing the smooth muscle of the bronchioles (improving asthma) and the arterioles (lowering blood pressure).
-More importantly, magnesium decreases coagulation and acts as a calcium channel blocker.
-As such, it helps the heart to pump more effectively.
-It has been shown that both histamine production and bronchial spasms increase with magnesium. deficiency.
+It helps the heart to pump more effectively.
+It has been shown that both histamine production and bronchial spasms increase with magnesium deficiency.

 “A magnesium deficiency magnifies depression and stress.
 Serotonin, the feel good brain chemical depends on magnesium for its production and function.